 Michael's Kickstarter project succesfully raised funds to release Soul Journey onto vinyl.
-LPs will should be ready to ship by summer, 2020.
+The all-analog audiophile double LP set is now available for sale exclusively through michaelweiss.info

 In November, 2019 Michael toured Italy and performed as the guest soloist for London's Bopfest.